Digital Artist

 In 2020, Alan turned fully to his own artistic practice, entering the web3 space and releasing digital artworks on platforms including SuperRare, Foundation, and Exchange Art.
 Since then, he has collaborated with deadmau5 and record label hau5trap on two music/art projects and partnered with Manchester City Football Club on a unique digital art collaboration.

-Alan's work has been exhibited internationally, in Los Angeles, Canada, the UK, the Beijing Contemporary Art Show (2023), the Solana Breakpoint Art Expo in Singapore (2024), and Context Art Miami (2025).
+Alan's work has been exhibited internationally, including the Beijing Contemporary Art Show (2023), Context Art Miami (2025), and NFC Lisbon (2026).
 He now works full-time from Lisbon, creating across Blender, AI tools, and emerging technologies while expanding into print editions this year.

 Artist Statement